-(D) Voided Receipts - Voided receipts were not being reviewed by an independent person for propriety.
+(D) Voided Receipts - Voided receipts were not retained or reviewed by an independent person for propriety.

-Recommendation - The City should develop policies and procedures to ensure voided receipts are reviewed by an independent person for propriety.
+Recommendation - The City should develop policies and procedures to ensure voided receipts are retained and reviewed by an independent person for propriety.
 This review should be documented by the signature or initials of the reviewer and the date of the review.